syntasso/kratix/demo/README.md

 *NOTE*: If your using the `wait-and-open-browser-when-app-ready` script then the browser will automatically open when the apps ready.

 When Postgres and TODO app are running you can connect to the app.
-If your NOT using the `wait-and-open-browser-when-app-ready` then navigate manually to http://todo.local.gd:31338/
+If you are NOT using the `wait-and-open-browser-when-app-ready` then navigate manually to http://todo.local.gd:31338/